PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Can't say I have had the pleasure," said Dimsbury, fighting back an urge to engulf the Duke in flames with a clap of his hands.

 "I have the burden of carrying a great name.
 Weeveston Prestidigitous RampartLion Toroble the 15th, in fact.
 And this name means that I am not free do what I would like.
 I am not free to marry who I like.
 I am not free to live where I like.
 I have been sent here.
 And if I abdicate, Torvald Toroble will have me killed.
-Either by assassin or generalship of an army on it's way to a glorious lost cause or perhaps just with a good old-fashioned hunting accident."
+Either by assassin or generalship of an army on its way to a glorious lost cause or perhaps just with a good old-fashioned hunting accident."

 "How do you know?" asked Dimsbury, still trying to reason with him.